Review our resources for client conversations.

 Vice President, Senior Portfolio Manager

 Performance data quoted represents past performance and is no guarantee of future results.
 Current performance may be lower or higher than the performance data quoted.
 Investment return and principal value will fluctuate so that an investor's shares, when redeemed, may be worth more or less than original cost.
 Returns less than one year are not annualized.
 Net Asset Value (NAV) prices are used to calculate market price performance prior to the date when the fund first traded on the New York Stock Exchange.
 Market performance is determined using the bid/ask midpoint at 4:00 p.m.
 Eastern time, when the NAV is typically calculated.
 Market performance does not represent the returns you would receive if you traded shares at other times.
-For the fund's most recent month end performance, please call 1-800-345-6488.
+For the fund's most recent quarter end performance, please call 1-800-345-6488.

 Index performance does not represent the fund's performance.
 It is not possible to invest directly in an index.